Procurement Analytics Demystified

 Because of the unexpected amount of stress put on the servers, considerable performance problems can occur during the process.
 The amount of data to extract and the amount of maintenance required may result in longer than expected lead times for data extraction.

-The good news is, that there’s always a better way to do things.
 At Sievo, we’ve built our own automated data extractor capable of collecting data from over 100 different source systems.
 The Sievo Data Extractor is designed to connect and extract the most complicated and extensive procurement data from all kinds of data sources and deliver it for further analytical processing.

 Here are Sievo Data Extractor’s five key strengths: